kamzolas/MASLD---Continuous-trajectory-approach/README.md

-**a)Linking_disease_state_to_phenotypes**: Script producing the plots showing agreement of progressing disease characteristics with trajectory position, **b)Sex_Differences**: Script producing the correlation plots (disease and general population characteristics against the first 10 principal components) separately for males and females, **c)Error_bars_in_histology_per_SW**: Script producing the plots of the average histological scores per SW (including the error bars in each SW), **d)Correlation_analysis_normalised_vs_batchcorrected_counts**: Script producing all the supplementary plots validating successful batch effect correction, including correlations per disease stage and stratified correlation (all disease stages)
+**a)Linking_disease_state_to_phenotypes**: Script producing the plots showing agreement of progressing disease characteristics with trajectory position, **b)Sex_Differences**: Script producing the correlation plots (disease and general population characteristics against the first 10 principal components) separately for males and females, **c)Error_bars_in_histology_per_SW**: Script producing the plots of the average histological scores per SW (including the error bars in each SW), **d)Correlation_analysis_normalised_vs_batchcorrected_counts**: Script producing all the supplementary plots validating successful batch effect correction, including correlations per disease stage and stratified correlation for all disease stages.
 3. **finding_of_optimal_SWs_sequence**: Contains the scripts used to find the optimal set of Sliding Windows for patients' stratification in the pseudo-temporal space.
 4. **deseq_and_msviper**: Contains the scripts that execute the differential expression and transcription factor analysis for both discrete and SW-based patients' stratification.
 5. **wgcna_and_linear_modelling**: Contains the scripts used to identify the gene co-expression modules (running WGCNA) and to model the MASLD phenotypes using the calcualted eigen-genes.